-There are few window frames which perfectly lend themselves to applying paint to begin with, and then there is the problem of moving window parts sticking due to paint drying between the parts.
+There are few window frames that perfectly lend themselves to applying paint, to begin with, and then there is the problem of moving window parts sticking due to paint drying between the parts.

 Worse still, if you or someone else has fallen foul of the obstacles to painting windows in the past, you may find it difficult to open the window before you even get started.
 The most likely cause of this problem is that the window has been painted shut.

 To save yourself a lot of aggravation, it is important to check the movements of the windows before you even pick up a brush.
 Make sure that each window is able to open fully, in the way that the manufacturer intended.

 If the window does not open fully or refuses to open at all, you will need to identify the problem.
 In most cases, you will find that dried paint is causing the window to jam or not open at all.
 This issue is easily fixed by using a putty knife to break the paint seal between the window and frame.

 Running a putty knife between the window and frame, on all sides, will split the dried paint and allow the window to open normally.
 It is important that you do not use a sharp knife, such as a razor-edged blade, as you could damage the frame.